 Prison officials control the length of each visit, which are by law, no less than five minutes and no more than 30 minutes.

 Prisoners and visitors can meet without physical barriers

 Some prisons have meeting rooms without partitions for visitors, but such rooms are seldom used.

-Prisoners are allowed to have their children or underage relatives visit them
+Prisoners are allowed to receive visits from their children or minor relatives

 It is hard for children to visit their mothers in detention, with only limited visits available.

 Prisoners are allowed to exchange mail

 There are limitations on the number of letters prisoners can write, but no limit on the number of letters they may receive.
 Prisoners are generally allowed to write to and meet with only their family, their lawyer and the embassy representatives (for foreigners).
 Prisoners who cannot write in English or Japanese may find no censor is available and thus cannot send letters.
 Prisoners must pay for all postage and stationary; lacking funds, they cannot write letters.

 Almost all mail is censored, even mail addressed to the Bar Association or attorneys.

 Prisoners are allowed to exchange mail in sealed envelopes